Sufalthakre18/DSA-js/README.md

 # weather-dashboard
-here is weather app using react
+here is weather app using react.